Tarrant County College District Student Loans

 TCC also participates in the Federal Supplemental Educational Opportunity Grant (FSEOG) program as well.
 These funds are disbursed to the school as a set amount each year and distributed among students taking at least three credits and showing the most financial need.
 Award amounts range between $200 and $800 a semester, although they are on a first-come, first-served basis so you may not receive the full amount you are eligible for.
 Apply early to increase your potential award amount.

-Texas residents may qualify for the Texas Public Educational Grant (TPEG), which offers eligible students taking credit courses between $200 and $1,300 a semester, and continuing education students up to $300 per quarter, also on a first-come, first-served basis.
+Texas residents may qualify for the Texas Tuition Rebate Program (TPEG), which offers eligible students taking credit courses up to $1,000, and continuing education students up to $300 per quarter, also on a first-come, first-served basis.
 The Texas Educational Opportunity Grant (TEOG) is for resident students taking at least six credit hours and may offer up to $2,700 a year for eligible students.
 TCC also provides supplemental grants that may cover full-time tuition and book expenses for students demonstrating financial need to early applicants as well.

 Another option for free money come in the form of scholarships that are often merit-based.
 TCC participates in the following programs: